Four Seasons Hotel Moscow: Modern Structure

 The original structure had become too dated to serve the needs of a first class hotel, so it was completely demolished and replaced with a replica, which added modern facilities inside and an underground parking garage.
+Moscow Mayor Yuri Luzhkov ordered the demolition in 2004 over the objections of preservation advocates.
+Following the demolition, the newly opened view of the Kremlin and surrounding historic fabric prompted renewed calls to abandon the reconstruction project and create a public park on the site instead, but city authorities, who were co-investors in the new building, did not reverse course.

+The new building was designed by architect V. V. Kolosnitsyn of GUP Mosproekt-2.
+The developer was OAO Dekmos, with construction carried out by ZAO Strabag, the Russian arm of the Austrian construction group Strabag SE.
+In the summer of 2005, 1,160 kg of TNT from the Second World War was recovered from the construction pit.
+The explosives are believed to have been placed in the hotel's basement in 1941 to destroy the building in the event of the city's capture.

 The first portion of the new complex, facing Revolution Square, was built on the site of the dismantled 1977 wing.
 Housing offices and a shopping center, Fashion Season, it opened in 2012.

 The hotel portion, on the site of the 1935 building, replicates the iconic facade, following Shchusev's exterior plans as accurately as possible.
+The total floor area of the complex is 183,000 m².
 It opened on October 25, 2014 as the Four Seasons Hotel Moscow.
+The hotel's 180 rooms carry some of the highest room rates in Moscow.
+The complex also includes retail space, offices, a congress centre, and a cinema called Moskva, whose 17 screens seat a total of 343 people.

+During construction, more than $87 million of city-allocated funds were reported stolen by unknown parties.

 As of 2016, Russian businessman Alexey Khotin owned the hotel.
 Four Seasons Hotels ceased managing the hotel in March 2022, due to economic sanctions following the Russian invasion of Ukraine, but the hotel continues to use their name, although it is no longer associated with the chain.